 This world is filled with people who are happy staying comfortable.
-I would even go as far to say that people reach for comfort as a goal — I was one of them until a few months ago.
+I would even go as far to say that people reach for comfort as a goal — I was one of them until a while ago.

 That’s when I made the decision to challenge myself and step out of my comfort zone.
 I accepted a position in commercial banking - a brand new sector of work that I had next to no experience in.

 It was a long road from late January 2017, when some past fatherly wisdom crept into my head, to early October 2017, when I accepted my position at First Business Bank.
 My dad’s advice was “Never get comfortable.”
 I had a decent-paying job, which brought continual success, while making a manageable living for my wife and 15-month-old daughter.
 Why would I leave that behind?
 In early February of last year, after grabbing lunch with my dad to talk about a potential career change, he shared with me,